Mennonites in Colombia

-Mennonites in Colombia were until 2016 almost only converts from the general and indigenous Colombian population to the Mennonite faith.
-Since then conservative Plautdietsch-speaking ethnic Mennonites, who belong to the so-called Russian Mennonites, started to immigrate to Colombia.
+Mennonites in Colombia were, until 2016, almost solely converts from the general and indigenous Colombian population to the Mennonite faith.
+Since then, conservative Plautdietsch-speaking ethnic Mennonites, who belong to the so-called Russian Mennonites, started to immigrate to Colombia.

-Converts to the Mennonite faith are both people who speak Spanish and groups with an indigenous Amerindian background, notably Embera-Wounaan.
+Converts to the Mennonite faith are both people who speak Spanish and groups with an indigenous background, notably Embera-Wounaan.
 These converts do not differ much from other Protestants in Colombia.

 Ethnic Mennonites have their own customs and language (Plautdietsch) and live in colonies.
 Conservative ethnic Mennonites normally look for a quiet and remote place where they can live according to their tradition.

 History

 From Europe to America

 Mennonites as a religious group can trace back their roots to the time of the Protestant Reformation.
 They belonged to the radical wing of the Reformation who tried to base its faith only on the Bible as God's word and live according to it.

-Starting in 1683 (Germantown, Pennsylvania), Mennonites from Europe migrated to North America but most came in the 18th and 19th centuries.
+Starting in 1683 (Germantown, Pennsylvania), Mennonites from Europe migrated to North America, but most came in the 18th and 19th centuries.
 Mainly since the second half of the 19th century they split into different groups ranging from extremely conservative to very liberal.